Get On A Flight

 ARLINGTON NATIONAL CEMETERY

-The final resting place for more than 400,000 people from the United States and 11 other countries, buried there since the 1860s.
-Honor Flight Bluegrass veterans, guardians, and staff have the distinct honor and privilege of travelling through the roads, passing thousands of grave sites, as we climb the hill to the most sacred gravesite in the cemetery – The Tomb of the Unknown Soldier.
-We are parked directly in front of the area where the Changing of the Guard takes place.
-Being this close allows our veterans the ability to enter the facility with less than a 100 foot walk to see the Changing of the Guard.
+This is the final resting place for more than 400,000 people from the United States and 11 other countries, buried there since the 1860s.
+Honor Flight Bluegrass Veterans, guardians, and staff have the distinct honor and privilege of visiting the Tomb of the Unknown Soldier and witnessing the Changing of the Guard.

 MARINE CORPS WAR MEMORIAL